Dev-Lucid/Router/README.md

 ### Allowing Objects/Methods
 There are 3 main things you'll likely want to set to use this router, and all 3 can be set to allow anything.
 All 3 are set using setter methods:

 * Which classes are allowed via routes.
-This is set by calling ->setAllowedObjects(...string $names).
+This is set by calling ->allowedObjects(...string $names).
 If you call this and pass '*' as a value, then the router will allow any class name
 * Which view methods are allowed via routes.
-This is set by calling ->setAllowedViewMethods(string $objectName, ...$methodNames).
+This is set by calling ->allowViewMethods(string $objectName, ...$methodNames).
 * Which controller methods are allowed via routes.
-This is set by calling ->setAllowedControllerMethods(string $objectName, ...$methodNames).
+This is set by calling ->allowControllerMethods(string $objectName, ...$methodNames).

 Here's a detailed example of all 3 methods being used in a fairly restricted configuration: